The mission of the Idaho AGC Education Foundation (IAEF) is to attract and retain quality workers in the construction

 To learn more about the AGC Education Foundation, contact us today.

-The Idaho AGC Education Foundation awards scholarships each year to full-time students in their junior or senior year of study at an Idaho college or university and who have declared a construction related major.
-While each award is for a single academic year, students who receive the award as a junior may apply again during their senior year.
+The Idaho AGC Education Foundation awards scholarships each year to full-time students in their sophomore, junior, or senior year of study at an Idaho college or university who have declared a construction related major.
+While each award is for a single academic year, students who receive the award as a sophomore may apply again during their junior and senior year.

 The Idaho AGC is committed to helping make your jobsite a safe, compliant, and more productive place.
 We currently offer the following training courses for you and your employees: